 Window 5 — Home Video, EST, and Ancillary

-Blu-ray, DVD, digital download, and EST (electronic sell-through) rights represent the final mainstream commercial window for most anime titles.
+Blu-ray, DVD, digital download, and EST (electronic sell-through) rights represent the final mainstream commercial window.
 Home video has declined significantly as a revenue source relative to the streaming era but remains commercially meaningful for premium franchise titles with dedicated collector fan bases — the Blu-ray market for titles like Demon Slayer, One Piece, and Attack on Titan remains active in Japan, the US, and Germany.

-Japan’s overseas anime revenue grew 26% to $14.1 billion in 2024, surpassing domestic revenue for the third consecutive year and representing 56% of the total $25.1 billion anime market, according to the Association of Japanese Animations Anime Industry Report 2025 (via Anime News Network, October 2025).
-This structural shift from domestic to overseas revenue dominance makes territorial rights management — specifically maximizing license value across Tier 1, Tier 2, and Tier 3 markets simultaneously — the most commercially significant operational capability for any entity holding anime rights internationally.
+Structural shift: Japan’s overseas anime revenue grew 26% to $14.1 billion in 2024, surpassing domestic revenue for the third consecutive year and representing 56% of the total $25.1 billion anime market (Association of Japanese Animations Anime Industry Report 2025, via Anime News Network).
+Territorial rights management — maximizing license value across Tier-1, Tier-2, and Tier-3 markets simultaneously — is now the most commercially significant operational capability for any entity holding international anime rights.

 How Territorial Restrictions Affect Buyers in Practice